pvcraven/web-development-class/source/theory/cloud_tutorial/index.rst

 .. image:: click_on_cloudfront_id.png

-From here, you can find your cloudfront address:
+From here, you can find your CloudFront address:

 .. image:: get_cloudfront_domain_name.png